VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 podcasts, and YouTube tutorials.
 All that's left is a [Ken Burns documentary](https://kenburns.com/the-films/) on the subject.

 In fact, I am a software architect and senior engineer, and I currently lead the development of our own React component library that will be the basis for all the UIs for a prominent US government agency.
-I want to share with you my lessons learned from the ups and downs of the process.
+I want to share with you my lessons learned in project management, communications, accessibility, engineering, and testing to build something that will impact the lives of millions and the ups and downs of it all.

 So what's the big deal with component libraries?